Farmer Producer Organization Hub

 TCI researchers will gauge the results of farmer aggregation globally, highlighting case studies from India and Mexico for comparison, in order to:

-- Evaluate the effect farmer producer organizations have on smallholder market linkages, social/gender inclusion and empowerment, nutrition sensitivity in markets development, and overall welfare.
+• Evaluate the effect farmer producer organizations have on smallholder market linkages, social/gender inclusion and empowerment, nutrition sensitivity in market development, and overall welfare.

 The Hub is funded through a $1 million grant from the Walmart Foundation.

-An integral part of the FPO Hub is TCI’s Database for Indian FPOs.
-The database brings together information on thousands of FPOs to facilitate research on small-farm aggregation models.
-Through the interactive, web-based dashboard, researchers can access a wealth of data, such as crops produced, founding years, and sponsoring agencies.
+An integral part of the FPO Hub is TCI’s FPO Platform for India.
+The platform brings together information on thousands of FPOs to facilitate research on small-farm aggregation models and facilitate connections between FPOs, businesses, and other stakeholders in the agricultural sector.
+Through the interactive, web-based dashboard, researchers and others can access a wealth of data, such as crops produced, founding years, sponsoring agencies, and financial information.

 FPO Blog Series

-This series of blog posts explores India’s small farm aggregation landscape using data from the Database for Indian FPOs.
+This series of blog posts explores India’s small farm aggregation landscape using data from the FPO Platform for India.